ethraj2001/ethraj2001/README.md

 ## Hi there 👋

 I'm excited to share my projects and collaborate with others in the tech and science communities.
-Here's a little about me:

 - **🔧 Currently working on:**
-  - Quantum computing projects, including variational quantum eigensolvers (VQE) and circuit optimization.
+  - Implementing Hybrid Quantum-Classical Algorithms using Multi-Objective Bayesian Optimization VQE
   - Estimators for Electrochemical Impedance Spectroscopy in Predicting State-of-Charge (SoC) and State-of-Health (SoH)
   - Visualizations and analytical tools for scientific data.